-Applying for a job, and being invited to interview is an exciting and nerve-wracking time for anyone on the hunt for a new career.
-And being prepared is key to giving the best possible impression of yourself, and having the best chance of securing the position.
+When you’re looking for a new job, being invited to interview is an exciting and nerve-wracking time.
+But being prepared is key to giving the best possible impression of yourself, and having the best chance of securing the position.
 This includes being aware of, and prepared for, some of the most difficult job interview questions, that are asked at almost every job interview.
 But what are these questions?
 And what should you know about answering common but difficult job interview questions?
 Well, here at Colbern Limited, we are leading recruitment experts, and these are the questions we come across frequently.

 No matter which job you are applying for, in any industry, there are some questions that are likely to be asked again and again.
 Some of these include difficult or tricky questions that can be difficult to gauge.
 These include: